zogzog/cubicweb/doc/book/en/development/devweb/views.rst

 * `view(__vid, rset, __fallback_vid=None, **kwargs)`, call the view of identifier `__vid` on the given result set.
-It is possible to give a view identifier of fallback that will be used if the view requested is not applicable to the result set.
+It is possible to give a view identifier of fallback that will be used if the view._cwuested is not applicable to the result set.
 This is actually defined on the AppObject class.

 * `wview(__vid, rset, __fallback_vid=None, **kwargs)`, similar to `view` except